freedomofpress/securedrop-docs/docs/source/before_you_submit.rst

 If you are unsure whether you are using Tor, you can visit the address https://check.torproject.org.

-All organizations operating SecureDrop have a *landing page* that provides their own organization-specific recommendations for using SecureDrop.
-We encourage you to consider an organization's *landing page* before submitting to them.
+All organizations operating SecureDrop have a *Landing Page* that provides their own organization-specific recommendations for using SecureDrop.
+We encourage you to consider an organization's *Landing Page* before submitting to them.

 .. note::

    Each SecureDrop instance is operated and administered independently by the organization you are submitting to.
-Only the journalists associated with that organization can see your submissions.
+Only the *Journalists* associated with that organization can see your submissions.

 Most organizations make their SecureDrop prominently accessible from their